Prepping for Success

 First off, I don’t like to show my stomach to anyone.
 Nor, have I ever seen my abs– not even sure if they are there.
 I have had three children so my stomach has been stretched…a lot.
 I am not going to use my pregnancy picture as an excuse.
-It actually motivates me knowing that my body could do something as amazing as creating three little humans.
+It actually motivates me to know that my body could do something as amazing as creating three little humans.
 My current goal is minuscule compared to that!

 3. Create a Vision with a Plan (and stick to it)

-Fail proof this step by creating a plan on achieving your goal.
+Fail-proof this step by creating a plan on achieving your goal.
 You need a specific plan with room for progress and changes.
 Without a plan, there are too many chances of compromising and losing the ability to achieve your goal.

 Diet Plan – eat for abs.
 This isn’t my area of expertise so I enlisted a Diet Coach to help me.
 Together, we change this up weekly for the most part.
 Towards the end, it may become daily.
 He knows the tips and tricks to make my goal happen.
 My plan is created specifically for me.
 And, everyone is different…. so my plan may not work for you.

 When I started this journey I knew I needed to eat fewer calories but also make sure I am eating enough calories to keep my energy level up to train hard.
-Seems counteractive, but in truth it became the foundation of my diet.
-You must eat fewer calories that your body is accustom to in order to drop body fat.
+Seems counteractive, but in truth, it became the foundation of my diet.
+You must eat fewer calories than your body is accustom to in order to drop body fat.
 Crazy thing is that I feel like I am eating more than I ever have!

 Sticking to a diet plan is hard…..
 I mean….
 REALLY hard.
-You may want to invest in a meal management cooler, like the FitMark Bag, like I did.
+You may want to invest in a meal management cooler, like the FitMark Bag, as I did.
 This will make it more convenient.
 To keep your body fat percentage low, you will need to stick to your diet plan almost all of the time.

 4. Prep for Your Goals (and don’t compromise)

 Food prep is a seriously crucial part of succeeding in this journey.
 If you aren’t prepared, you will eat what you can find which leads to unhealthy choices.
 It is so serious, I had to buy a food scale for the first time!
-I feel like I am constantly weighing chicken, greens, rice, fruits and oatmeal.
+I feel like I am constantly weighing chicken, greens, rice, fruits, and oatmeal.